-CHAPTER 1.
-INTRODUCTION
+CHAPTER 1 INTRODUCTION

-Anson Resources Ltd, through its United States subsidiary A1 Lithium Inc. (A1 Lithium), proposes to conduct mineral exploration activities in accordance with the General Mining Law of 1872 and Surface Management Regulations of 43 CFR Subpart 3809.
+Anson Resources Ltd, through its United States subsidiary A1 Lithium Inc. (A1 Lithium), proposes to conduct mineral exploration activities in accordance with the General Mining Law of 1872 and Surface Management Regulations of 43 C.F.R.
+Subpart 3809.

-On March 4, 2021, A1 Lithium submitted a Plan of Exploration to the Bureau of Land Management (BLM) Moab Field Office (MFO) to explore for locatable minerals on its unpatented placer claims located in Grand County, Utah.
-The BLM accepted this plan as complete, and it is now being evaluated in this EA.
+On March 4, 2021, A1 Lithium submitted a Plan of Operations for Exploration (Plan) to the Bureau of Land Management (BLM) Moab Field Office (MFO) to explore for locatable minerals on its unpatented placer claims located in Grand County, Utah.
+The BLM accepted this Plan as complete, and it is now being evaluated in this EA.